Representative bureaucracy: History

 There is some degree of disagreement over what constitutes representative bureaucracy as there is a lot of literature that exists on the subject as it has a long history.
-Scholars Groeneveld and Walle state that there are three dimensions of representative bureaucracy, the first is a historical one, the second is from the perspective of public administration, and the third is in literature on diversity management.
+Scholars Groeneveld and Van de Walle state that there are three dimensions of representative bureaucracy, the first is a historical one, the second is from the perspective of public administration, and the third is in literature on diversity management.

 Global Representative Bureaucracy

 Lead

 Representative Bureaucracies are critical in both the domestic and international sector.
 Representing true and absolute diversity may improve delivery of their services in both the developed and developing world.
 Since international organizations are essentially an extension of public service beyond borders, the presence of representative bureaucracy further translates into benefits for all citizens alike.
 This integration of diversity can enhance areas of democracy and gender equality, as well as service delivery alike.